-- 1 cup of water (or vegetable broth - see note for color differences)
+- 1 cup water, or vegetable broth - see note for color differences

 - In a cast iron skillet or Dutch oven, heat olive oil on medium flame

-- After about 30 seconds, add minced garlic, ginger paste, 1 tsp of turmeric, and cumin powder - be careful to add before the oil gets too hot, otherwise it will splatter!
+- After about 30 seconds, add garlic paste (or minced garlic), ginger paste, 1 teaspoon of turmeric, and cumin powder - be careful to add before the oil gets too hot, otherwise it will splatter!